About the Danish National ID Centre

 - The Immigration Appeals Board

 The Reference Group is responsible for determining the overall strategy, priorities and focus areas as well as guidelines for the long-term performance and development of the Danish National ID Centre.

-The Reference Group consists of members from the Appeals Board, the secretariat of the Danish Refugee Appeals Board, the Ministry of Justice, the Danish National Police, the State Administration, the Danish Agency for International Recruitment and Integration, the Ministry of Foreign Affairs, the Ministry of Immigration and Integration, the secretariat of the Immigration Appeals Board and the Danish Immigration Service.
+The Reference Group consists of members from the secretariat of the Danish Refugee Appeals Board, Agency of Family Law, the Ministry of Justice, the Danish National Police, the Danish Agency for International Recruitment and Integration, the Ministry of Foreign Affairs, the Ministry of Immigration and Integration, the secretariat of the Immigration Appeals Board and the Danish Immigration Service.